1ucky40nc3/pio_esp32s3_devkit_ap_webserver/README.md

 ```

 As an alternative to the command you can also use the PlatformIO buttons in VSCode.
 You can find the buttons below.
 Make sure to select the correct (`esp32-s3-devkitm-1`) environment for the upload.

+The next setup step is the [upload of files for the static website](#upload-the-files-for-the-static-website).

+### Upload the Files for the Static Website

+Use the following steps to upload the files for the static website:

+1. Create a data Folder: In the root directory of your PlatformIO project, create a new folder and name it data.
+This folder should be at the same level as the src and lib folders.
+All the files you want to upload (e.g., HTML, CSS, JavaScript, images) must be placed inside this data folder.
+2. Access the Project Tasks: Open the PlatformIO Home or Project Tasks view in VS Code (usually the "ant" icon on the left sidebar).
+3. Build the File System Image: Under the project tasks for your specific board (e.g., env:esp32dev), expand the Platform menu.
+You will see an option to Build Filesystem Image.
+Click this to compile the files in your data folder into a single binary image file that the ESP32 can understand.
+4. Upload the File System Image: After the image is built, the same menu will have an option to Upload Filesystem Image.
+Click this to flash the binary image to your ESP32's SPIFFS partition.
+Ensure your ESP32 is connected and the correct port is selected.

+Use the following [tutorial](https://microcontrollerslab.com/upload-files-esp32-spiffs-vs-code-platformio-ide/#:~:text=After%20you%20have%20created%20your,that%20click%20Upload%20Filesystem%20Image.) if you get stuck at the steps above.

 ### Run Tests